jaredpar/jaredpar.github.io/_drafts/borrowing.md

 in the context of having stack like allocations.
 The experience taught us quite a bit about the difficulties in introducing ownership concepts into a language that didn't have them designed in from the start.

+Below we're going to explore what adding borrowed values to C# would potentially look at.
+This will focus on the borrowing aspect only (use but don't store).
+Explicit ownership is a topic for another day.

 This blog post will explore what adding borrowing to C# would look like today.
+This will only focus on borrowing though and save

 One request I see fairly often for C# is to add the concept of borrowed values.
 That is to mark a specific variable / location as being able to use but never own.
 A borrowed value can be used but not stored away.